 The study also reports that nearly 60% of obese diabetic patients experience a remission of diabetes after weight loss surgery.
 Many believe this statistic suggests that surgery should be used to achieve diabetes remission in patients who have dangerous cases of diabetes due to their morbid obesity.

 About the Study

 Patients achieved this by studying nearly 2,300 patients who understand gastric bypass at their health system (Geisinger Health System) from 2004 to 2011.
 They identified the patients studied by ensuring that they met the American Diabetes Association criteria for type 2 diabetes before enduring surgery.
 They also used the American Diabetes Association definition of remission to define it in this study.

-The study looked at 2,300 patients with 690 of the patients having type 2 diabetes prior to surgery and 436 achieving partial remission and 340 achieving complete remission.
-According to the study, patients were separated into five categories – 0 to 2, 3 to 7, 8 to 12, 13 to 17 and 18 to 22.
-The study highlighted the fact that gastric bypass surgery had a profound impact of type 2 diabetes remission.
+The study looked at 2,300 patients with 690 patients with type 2 diabetes before surgery, and 436 achieving partial remission and 340 achieving complete remission.
+According to the study, patients were separated into five categories – 0 to 2, 3 to 7, 8 to 12, 13 to 17, and 18 to 22.
+The conclusion is simple: gastric bypass surgery had a profound impact on type 2 diabetes remission.

 More Information & Links